Seasmart WiFi connects NMEA network 2000 to your iPad

 • Existing wireless multi connections network

-This allows you to share NMEA data to multiple devices, computers, tablets and smartphones.
+This allows NMEA data to be shared across multiple devices, computers, tablets and smartphones.

-Version 3.5 of iNavX provides support for the WiFi SeaSmart.
+The version 3.5 of iNavX brings support for SeaSmart WiFi.
 The data from the NMEA 2000 instruments are now displayed in iNavX, with both iPad/iPhone.

-Beware though, iNavX currently can not send data to Seasmart in order to drive autopilot to an active waypoint (or route) ..
-This will certainly be a further development.
+Be careful though, iNavX currently can not send data to Seasmart in order to drive autopilot to an active waypoint (or route) ..
+This will certainly be subject to further development..

-2 Replies to “Seasmart WiFi connects the NMEA network 2000 on your iPhone”
+2 Replies to “Seasmart WiFi connects NMEA network 2000 to your iPad”

-good news because the focus IMUX ST n’ is not compatible with SeaTalk ng ( new generation) which is based on the standard NMEA 2000 instead of the standard NMEA0183 the first generation SeaTalk.
+good news because be careful the iMux ST n’ is not compatible with seatalk NG ( new generation) which is based on the NMEA standard 2000 instead of the NMEA0183 standard of the first generation seatalk.

-2. We are professional marine service and are interested in acquiring wireless Searmart.
-We ask for a unit budget.
+2. We are professionals in the nautical service and we are interested in acquiring the Searmart Wifi.
+We request a quote for a unit.

 Comments are closed.